See also: the similar but wider and DS-floored Thaya

-Gumotex have rebranded 2013’s Solar 410C (right) as a Solar 3.
+Gumotex have rebranded 2013’s Solar 410C as a Solar 3 (some call it ‘Solar 019’).
 Everything about the two boats appears to be the same.

-the standard 0.2 bar, but this only becomes an issue when used solo at sea (the boat sags in the middle and can swamp more easily).
-Two or three up on flat water, it won’t be noticeable or will be part of the fun.
+Pressure in the Solar 3 remains the standard 0.2 bar, but this only becomes an issue when used solo at sea (the boat sags in the middle and can swamp more easily).
+Two or three up on flat water, it won’t be so noticeable or will be part of the fun.

 The Solar 3 is pitched as an easy river-touring or family recreational boat where price and space matters more than pressure and performance; for that you have the 0.25 bar Seawave which costs 40% more.
 For now the Solar remains the an all-tube and inexpensive option to a wider, dropstitch Thaya and is the last of the classic Gumotex longboats.

 |Pressure 0.2 bar, 3psi||Sides 0.2 bar/ floor 0.5bar, 7.2psi||0.25bar, 3.7psi|